-Section 94 Contributions:
+Section 7.11 Contributions:

-- 12. Prior to the commencement of commercial operations, the Applicant shall enter into an agreement with Muswellbrook Shire Council regarding appropriate Section 94 Contributions for road maintenance in accordance with Council's DCP 7, Section 94 Contributions Plan.
-CPI is to be applied to all Section 94 Contributions commencing 30 March 2020. - 13.
-Section 94 contributions and submission of tonnage details are to be provided to Council on a quarterly basis as requested by Council.
+- 14. The Applicant is to make appropriate Development Contributions for road maintenance in accordance with Council's Contributions Plan and any agreement entered into between Council and the Applicant related to the payment of Section 7.11 Contributions.
+CPI is to be applied to all Section 94 Contributions commencing 31 January 2020. - 15.
+Development contributions and the tonnage details of materials extracted from the quarry are to be provided to Council on a quarterly basis.